navilg/godaddy-ddns/README.md

 **What is this repository for?**

-* Public IP address of many hosting servers or self-hosted server in homelab is dynamic and it changes based on availability.
+* Public IP address of some servers or self-hosted server in homelab is dynamic and it keep changing over time.
 For e.g. AWS EC2 instance (Without Elastic IP), Home Servers, GCP Cloud, etc.
 * This makes it difficult to set DNS for the server and require updating the IP address in GoDaddy DNS record so that requests are forwarded to correct IP address.
 * This tool and docker container will automatically update the DNS record with new IP address whenever IP address of server changes.